uniconstructor/demandbaselabs/FormConnector/README.md

 ###Marketo Integration

-1. Create or Open a landing page template
+1. Create or Open a landing page or landing page template
-2. Remove ALL existing Demandbase code and links to files
+2. If you have an existing Demandbase deployment, remove ALL existing Demandbase code and links to files
-3. At the end of the page, just before the closing body tag, copy and paste in your Demandbase script that you are learning to make on this page
+3. At the end of the page, just before the closing body tag, copy and paste your configured Form Connector tag as provided by Demandbase.

 #Configuration Options
 <!--##Connect Function-->